cider/cider/README.md

 2. Using the required arguments, which is the repository URL and the path of the script to be run relative to the repository root, a Cider RPC call is issued to the master node, which is then forwarded to one of the build slaves.
+3. The build output is streamed from the build slave to the console.
+4. `paprika` terminates according to the build results.
+Failing build means a non-zero exit status.

 ## Request Routing ##